ferhanture/WikiBitext/README.md

 ------
 (created 3/30/12, last updated 7/10/12, by Ferhan Ture, fture@cs.umd.edu)

-// Mapping from Wikipedia internal docids to docnos used in our system
+We map Wikipedia internal docids to docnos used in our system:

 `dewiki_docno-mapping.dat` : mapping from German Wikipedia internal docids to our docnos (to use this, see class `edu.umd.cloud9.collection.DocnoMapping` in our [Cloud9 code library](http://lintool.github.com/Cloud9))
 `enwiki_docno-mapping.dat` : mapping from English Wikipedia internal docids to our docnos